-The multiplexer master and multiplexer slaves are connected to a termination board.
+The multiplexer master is mounted to a termination board.
 The termination board forwards the signals via screw terminals.
-The termination board establishes the connection to the connected multiplexer masters and multiplexer slaves in parallel or series.
-This type of mounting is independent of the process control system used and of any existing control units.
+The termination board establishes the connection to the multiplexer master in parallel or in series.
+This type of mounting is independent of the process control system used or any existing field barriers.